christophmark/bayesloop/README.md

 * detect change-points and structural breaks in time series data
 * employ model selection to online data streams

-Note that the module is currently in beta state, so features may change in the future.

 ## Getting started
 For a comprehensive introduction and overview of the main features that *bayesloop* provides, see the [documentation](http://docs.bayesloop.com).